RedHatInsights/insights-core/docs/api.rst

 Symbolic names represent all the possible file content types that can be analyzed by mappers.
-The rules framework uses the symbolic name mapping defined in ``falafel.specs.static`` to map a symbolic name to either a command or absolute file path.
+The rules framework uses the symbolic name mapping defined in ``insights.specs.static`` to map a symbolic name to either a command or absolute file path.
 The same mapping is used to create the ``uploader.json`` file consumed by Insights clients to collect data from customer systems.

-.. autofunction:: falafel.core.plugins.mapper
+.. autofunction:: insights.core.plugins.mapper
    :noindex:

 Mapper Contexts